 - depression, low self-esteem, and anxiety

-- not enough exercise
+- being inactive or not getting enough exercise

-It’s caused by your internal sphincter muscles not working property.
+It’s caused by your internal sphincter muscles not working properly.
 These muscles are responsible for opening and closing passages in the body.
 Abnormally high glucose levels can result in nerve damage to the sphincter muscles, causing retrograde ejaculation.

-If low energy and fatigue are a problem, try having sex at a different time of day, when your energy is at its peak.
+If low energy and fatigue are a problem, try having sex at a different time of day when your energy is at its peak.
 Nighttime may not always be the right time.
 After a long day, and with the added fatigue that comes with diabetes, the last thing you may have energy for is sex.

 - injectable medications

 Maintain good overall health for a healthy sex life.
 For people with diabetes, this includes maintaining proper blood sugar levels.
-Sex is exercise in the sense that is uses energy, so be aware of your glucose levels.
+Sex is exercise in the sense that it uses energy, so be aware of your glucose levels.

 Also keep in mind that what’s good for your heart is good for your genitals.
 Sexual arousal, vaginal lubrication, and erection all have a lot to do with blood flow.
 Engage in a lifestyle that promotes good heart health and proper blood circulation.

 Don’t be afraid to discuss sexual side effects of medications.
 Ask if there are different medications that don’t have the same side effects.

 Pay close attention to your relationship.
 Find other ways to express intimacy when desire isn’t at its peak.
 You can express intimacy that doesn’t involve intercourse with:

 Having a healthy and active sex life is important to your quality of life.
-Type 2 diabetes may make sexual activity more challenging.
-But it doesn’t mean you have to completely forgo sexual expression.
+Type 2 diabetes may make sexual activity more challenging, but it doesn’t mean you have to completely forgo sexual expression.